Last updated: 19-January-2017

 Ballast water volume units: Select cubic meters, metric tons, or gallons from the pull-down menu.
 NOTE: this volume unit will be applied to all volume entries on the BWMR.

-Total ballast water capacity: Enter the maximum total volume of ballast water that can be carried in the vessel.
+Total ballast water capacity: Enter the maximum total volume of ballast water that can be carried in the vessel according to its Ballast Water Management Plan.
 If reporting a tug-barge combo, report total combined ballast water capacity.

 Number of tanks on ship: Enter the total number of ballast water tanks, cargo holds, and other spaces that are used for carrying ballast water.